Dental Bridges Melbourne

 BRIDGING THE GAPS IN YOUR SMILE

 Bridges are a great way to solve gaps in your smile.
 Using the teeth on either side of the gap, our dentists create a prosthetic porcelain tooth that anchors to those around it.
 The anchoring teeth in question are referred to as abutment teeth.
 The false teeth between the anchoring teeth are referred to as pontics.
 Pontics can be created from a range of material, including porcelain, gold, alloys, or a mixture of multiple.
-A bridge is made up of multiple tooth crows on either side of the gap.
+A bridge is made up of multiple tooth crowns on either side of the gap.
 Typically a bridge takes two weeks to fabricate and can be a quick solution to permanently fixing the gaps in your teeth.
 A dental bridge is also used in instances where dental implants are not possible.

 The benefits to dental bridges are clear for all to see, as they quite literally restore your smile to its perfect best.
 However, there are also medical benefits to having a bridge fitted.
 Bridges maintain the natural shape of your face by filling the gaps left in your mouth.
 They also ensure that the remaining natural teeth you have do not drift into awkward positions.
 A bridge can also restore your natural chewing and speaking routine, as well as distributing the force of your bite across the bridge, rather than putting all the stress on your remaining teeth.
 For more information, contact the team at Collingwood Dentist today.